yulin0629/gemini-balance/README.md

 * **Automatic Model List Maintenance**: Supports fetching OpenAI and Gemini model lists, perfectly compatible with NewAPI's automatic model list fetching, no manual entry required.
 * **Support for Removing Unused Models**: Too many default models are provided, many of which are not used.
 You can filter them out using `FILTERED_MODELS`.
 * **Proxy Support**: Supports configuring HTTP/SOCKS5 proxy servers (`PROXIES`) for accessing the Gemini API, convenient for use in special network environments.
 Supports batch adding proxies.
+* **Optimized Thinking Configuration**: Intelligent handling of thinking configuration - when thinkingBudget is set to 0, the thinkingConfig is completely omitted for better compatibility.
+Non-thinking models automatically skip thinking configuration.

 ## 🚀 Quick Start